Nestor's Cup (Pithekoussai): Inscription

 The second and third lines are in dactylic hexameter.
 The form of the first line is less certain: it has been read as prose, iambic trimeter, catalectic trochaic trimeter, or a lyric meter.
+The inscription subverts a common formula used for curses, promising a positive outcome where the second line foreshadows a negative one.
+Scholars disagree as to whether the "Nestor" of the inscription is the hero mentioned in the Iliad, and as to whether the poem would have been known in its present form by those writing or reading the inscription.
+If it does relate to the epic, the inscription also plays with the contrast between the small clay cup on which it was written and the legendary cup of Nestor described in the Iliad, which was so large that ordinary people could not lift it.

-The interpretation of the inscription depends on a lacuna in the first line: depending on how it is restored, the inscription may be contrasting the cup from Pithekoussai with the legendary cup of Nestor described in the Iliad (Iliad 11.632 ff.), or identifying the cup as one owned by Nestor.
+The interpretation of the inscription depends on a lacuna in the first line: depending on how it is restored, the inscription may be contrasting the cup from Pithekoussai with that of Nestor, or identifying the cup as one owned by Nestor.
 The original publication of the inscription accepted the first possibility; by 1976, P. A. Hansen wrote that "no less than fifteen" possible restorations of the first lacuna had been published.
 By the 1990s, it was generally thought that the cup is in fact claiming to be Nestor's.
 The restoration proposed by Yves Gerhard in 2011 once again argues that the inscription is contrasting the Pithekoussan cup with that of Nestor.
+Apart from its first line, most details of the text are generally considered settled by scholars.

+Interpretation

+The cup has been taken as evidence for communal wine-drinking among men, in a social ritual that became known as the symposium in the classical period.
+In 1994, Oswyn Murray called it the earliest definitive evidence of the ritual.
+Murray also suggested that the reference to Aphrodite, the Greek goddess of love, indicated that the participants in the cup's use would be reclining, a distinctive feature of sympotic drinking in later Greek culture.